Skip to main content

 Customers pick price allows you to set a range, where the customer can use a sliding scale to choose what they'll pay.

-Counts as non-paid for teacher payroll is a setting you'd use if you were creating a staff membership.
-Ie. if this is a staff membership, and the staff member is using it to attend a class, the question is, should that teacher be compensated for their attendance (going by the pay rate rules you've set for that teacher).
-If the answer is no, toggle this on.
+Ie. if this is a staff membership, and the staff member is using it to attend a class, the question is, should the teacher that's running the class be compensated for the staff members attendance?

 Allow customers to use a payment plan is useful for higher priced, non-renewing subscriptions.
 By toggling this on you can set the schedule the customer will be charged.